Dance

 What Will I Learn?

-Dance majors perform every semester, learn how to choreograph and teach, and select an internship tailored to their unique career interests.
-Students take courses in modern and ballet dance techniques, anatomy, dance history, and production, with opportunities to study somatics, dance conditioning, jazz, dance technology, yoga, floor barre, Pilates, etc.
+Dance majors can perform every semester, learn how to choreograph and teach, and select an internship tailored to their unique career interests.
+Students take courses in modern, ballet, and jazz dance techniques, anatomy, dance history, and production, with opportunities to study somatics, dance conditioning, dance technology, yoga, floor barre, Pilates, etc..

 The mission of the Dance Program at The University of Southern Mississippi is to empower students to define their artistic voice and acquire the skills and knowledge necessary to pursue it professionally.
 Through individualized mentorship and attentive faculty-student interactions, we aim for our students to become capable and experienced performers, choreographers, licensed dance educators, artists, and advocates for the field.